-- (1) Samburu Field Study Course.
-All students participate in a two-week field student course amongst the traditional Samburu pastoralists.
+- (1) Field Study Course in Tanzania.
+All students participate in a two-week field study course in the northern Maasai steppe in Tanzania This course is designed to explore the problems of conservation and land management in the conservation areas of the region, as well as exploring environmental and wildlife behavioral issues. - (2) Samburu Field Study Course.
+All students participate in a two-week field study course amongst the traditional Samburu pastoralists.
 The course is designed to integrate the previous classroom learning with the intellectual, experiential and physical challenges of living with the Samburu.
-In a field learning situation, students study the complex dynamics of pastoralist social organization and pastoralist ecology, together with contemporary social, political and environmental issues. - (2) Biology Field Course.
-For those students with interest and background in behavioral ecology and environmental management, the option of doing a four-week field course studying these issues in the Maasai Mara ecosystem has been incorporated into the Program's syllabus.
-The field course is designed to give students a highly focused and integrated biological and ecological view of one of Africa's richest grassland ecosystems. - E. Internships.
+In a field learning situation, students study the complex dynamics of pastoralist social organization and pastoralist ecology, together with contemporary social, political and environmental issues. - (3) History Field Course.
+Each semester a field course may be offered, which students may elect to do in lieu of an internship.
+At present, this is in the field of history.
+The field course is is a study of current developmental problems facing Africa.
+Students explore the environmental, economic and social issues facing societies in Africa, using the continent's drylands as a case study.
+In the field, students are presented with fundamentally different approaches to development, ranging from large-scale bilateral projects to small, locally initiated projects.
+Success and failures of projects within each approach are investigated. - E. Internships.
 During the final month of their stay in Kenya, students devote four full weeks to an internship which is arranged individually according to their academic field of specialty and interest.
 Often the internships have a pre-professional focus, although this is not a requirement.
 Internships offer the students opportunities for professional growth, personal challenge and self-discovery, perhaps unparalleled in their undergraduate careers.
 The internships also provide students with opportunities to apply their academic learning to practical experience, and as well to contribute their intellectual and physical skills directly to the host country of Kenya.
 As part of the course requirements, students must prepare formal papers, which are formally evaluated by the Program Director. - F. Non-directed Activities.
 Students are encouraged to travel and experience Kenya on independent travel opportunities.
-The foundation which the Program provides in orienting and familiarizing students to Kenya through academics and experience, provides them with the flexibility and sensitivity to independently discover and relate with peoples throughout Kenya.
+The foundation which the Program provides in orienting and familiarizing students to Kenya through academics and experience, provides them with the flexibility and sensitivity to independently discover and relate with peoples throughout

+Kenya.
 Students may travel independently on weekends when other group activities are not planned, and after the conclusion of the semester's formal curriculum.